annchee/UECM3033_assign2/report.md

 The better resolution picture
 ![Tohoshinki_better.jpg](Tohoshinki_better.jpg)

-A new $\Sigma_i$ with $i$ number of eigenvector used, 30 for lower resolution and 200 for better resolution.
-Then calculate the matrix by U $\Sigma_i$ V for each color layer.
-Thus, combine together to become an image in RGB format.
+A new $\Sigma_{i}$ with $i$ number of eigenvector used, 30 for lower resolution and 200 for better resolution.
+Then calculate the matrix by U $\Sigma_{i}$ V for each color layer.
+Thus, combine the layer together to become an image in RGB format.

 What is a sparse matrix?

-The sparse matrix is a matrix in which most of the elements are zero. $\Sigma_i$ is the example of sparse matrix which contain only $i$ non-zero element out of $N\times M$ element.
+The sparse matrix is a matrix in which most of the elements are zero. $\Sigma_{i}$ is the example of sparse matrix which contain only $i$ non-zero element out of $N\times M$ element.

 -----------------------------------